NHS Lanarkshire logo

 • they provide strength and structure to your vaginal walls and pelvis.

-• they help to control passing urine and opening your bowels.
+• they help you to control when you pass urine and open your bowels.

 Myth – ‘My pelvis is out of alignment’